Dynamic Adversarial Fine-Tuning Reorganizes Refusal Geometry: Ethical Considerations and Responsible NLP

-\paragraph{Data and benchmark use.} The study uses established safety and utility-facing benchmarks to evaluate harmful-request robustness and over-refusal.
-Harmful-content artifacts are handled as evaluation data rather than as content for public dissemination.
-The benchmark names, scoring protocols, and aggregate outcomes are reported for reproducibility, but harmful strings and completions are not reproduced in the paper or appendix.
-Dataset licenses, access restrictions, and benchmark-specific release conditions are handled in the artifact documentation rather than left implicit.
+The study uses established safety benchmarks and a small benign-utility sanity set.
+Harmful-content artifacts are handled as evaluation data and are not reproduced in the paper or appendix.
+The benign-utility audit is used only to distinguish non-refusal from useful behavior; it does not require generating harmful content.
+Dataset licenses, benchmark access restrictions, evaluator versions, annotation rubrics, and withheld artifacts are documented in the checklist or artifact notes.

-\paragraph{Benign-utility annotations.} The benign-utility sanity set is used to distinguish non-refusal from useful behavior.
-The annotation task does not require annotators to generate harmful content.
-The paper reports the rubric, prompt buckets, and scoring rules used for this audit.
-Any later external-annotator expansion would additionally require reporting compensation, instructions, consent process, and whether institutional review was required.

-\paragraph{Model and code release boundaries.} Causal interventions are released as analysis tools rather than deployment recommendations.
-Because some interventions can sharply change refusal behavior, released code separates measurement scripts from misuse-enabling attack or intervention pipelines.
-Release documentation states that the intended use is safety analysis, auditing, and reproducibility.

-\paragraph{AI writing and coding assistance disclosure.} Generative AI tools were used for writing assistance, editing, code drafting, and debugging support during manuscript and artifact preparation.
-The authors are responsible for all scientific claims, experimental results, citations, code, and final wording.
-AI-assisted text and code are reviewed by the authors before submission.
-Generative AI tools do not qualify for authorship.

-\paragraph{Responsible NLP checklist mapping.} The Responsible NLP checklist maps to the following sections: model size, backbone, LoRA configuration, optimizer settings, seeds, compute, and hardware in the experimental setup; benchmark and dataset provenance in the behavior-evaluation section; causal operator definitions in the intervention section; limitations in the standalone Limitations section; artifact-release choices in this section; and AI writing/coding assistance in the checklist and acknowledgements.
-Missing or intentionally withheld artifacts are justified by dual-use risk rather than left ambiguous.

-\paragraph{Safety conclusion.} The ethical aim of this work is to improve understanding of robustness--utility tradeoffs in refusal training.
-The release strategy should therefore make the defensive measurement results auditable while withholding details that would directly facilitate harmful use.
-This is consistent with the paper's central claim: the contribution is a scoped mechanism and evaluation analysis, not a new attack recipe or deployable defense.